Afghan voters defy attacks, delays to vote for president

 “We hope this time there is no fraud — otherwise voters will feel cheated once again.”

-Media showed lines of men and women outside numerous polling stations, indicating strong turnout in some areas.
+However, by the afternoon, hundreds of voters complained that their names were missing on the voters’ list or on the biometric device used to prevent fraud.

+Addressing the concerns of disgruntled voters, the country’s Independent Election Commission (IEC) eased the restrictions, allowing them to vote if they have election stickers on national identity cards.

-In the northern province of Balkh, voters waited for election officials to arrive at polling stations set up in schools, colleges, mosques, hospital campuses and district centers.
+In the northern province of Balkh, men and women said they waited for election officials to arrive at polling stations set up in schools, colleges, mosques, hospital campuses and district centers.

-An explosion at a polling station in a mosque in the southern Afghan city of Kandahar wounded 14 people, according to a security source.
-In the northern Faryab province, Afghan forces clashed with Taliban fighters in six districts, forcing people to stay indoors and refrain from voting.
+An explosion at a polling station in a mosque in the southern Afghan city of Kandahar wounded 16 people, according to a security source.

+In the northern province of Faryab, Afghan forces clashed with Taliban fighters in six districts, forcing people to stay indoors and refrain from voting.

-The Taliban said in a statement their fighters attacked polling stations in eastern Laghman province.
-Officials said four explosions in eastern Jalalabad city disrupted voting at some stations.
+The Taliban said in a statement their fighters attacked polling stations in Laghman province, in eastern Afghanistan.
+Officials said four explosions in the eastern city of Jalalabad disrupted voting at some stations.

-Explosions also hit the Afghan cities of Kabul, Ghazni and Jalalabad, officials said.
+Explosions also hit Kabul and Ghazni, officials said.

-The hardline Islamist group intensified attacks against the Afghan and foreign forces following the collapse of talks between the U.S. and the Taliban earlier this month.
+The hardline Islamist group intensified attacks against the Afghan and foreign forces following the collapse of talks between the United States and the Taliban earlier this month.

-U.S.-led airstrikes have led to the destruction of Taliban and Islamic State hideouts but dozens of civilians caught in the crossfire were killed and injured in the attacks this month.
+U.S.-led airstrikes have led to the destruction of Taliban and Islamic State hideouts but dozens of civilians were caught in the crossfire this month.

 Western diplomats in Kabul said the potential resumption of talks depends on the scale of attacks conducted by the Taliban to prevent elections.